 If a vehicle skims the surface of water because it's on the brink of a crash, that's Belly-Scraping Flight.

 - Peter Pan: The "You can Fly" segment where Peter gave the Darling children the ability to fly.
-Peter rode on the backs of two swans in a lake and Wendy flew a foot over the water with Tinker Bell deliberately breaking up her image in it.
+Peter rode on the backs of two swans in a lake and Wendy flew a foot over the water with Tinker Bell deliberately breaking up her image in it — before she nearly gets eaten by a fish.

-- The Rescuers Down Under: On their first flight together, Marahute (an eagle) holds Cody above a river and lets him skate on the surface.
+- The Rescuers Down Under: On their first flight together, Marahute holds Cody above a river and lets him skate on the surface.

 - Accomplished by Pixar's peculiar robot WALLE while clinging to the outer hull of the shuttle rocket.
 As the rocket passes close to the ice rings of Saturn, the awestruck robot brushes the ice crystals with his mechanical hand.